 For instance, a new graduate employee typically starts out with the job title “graduate worker” in a typical Korean corporation.
 Regardless of the employee’s education, all new graduate employees enter the corporate world with this job title.

 For someone who doesn’t have any insight into the Korean language, navigating Korean corporate titles can be daunting.
+Understanding what titles like “CEO in Korean” or “director in Korean” mean can be especially useful.
 Therefore, we have compiled a list of the business titles in a typical Korean corporate structure along with the English equivalent of each position to help prospective employees from English-speaking countries make sense of the Korean company hierarchy.

 The CEO or Chairman is the highest-ranking position in Korean companies.
 This position involves presenting all employees with the company vision.
 The Hwe-Jang of a Korean organization is the primary decision maker and often the most prominent financial shareholder as well.